ShenQingchao/OPERA/readme.md

      `pip install tensorrt==8.6`

-#### 2. Migrate the test inputs
+#### 2. Migrate the tests
 > instruments of each operator API in the source code of DL compilers for operator instance extraction.
 ###### Steps:
   1) execute all test suites equipped by the three DL libraries and the DocTer fuzzing under the instrumented DL libraries.
 Detailed instrumentation steps are shown in the `readme.md` file of each subproject.
   2) save the operator instance and wrap them into DL models automatically in the designed instrumented code,
-  3) The extracted test inputs were saved in the path library_name/data (e.g., keras/data)
+  3) The extracted tests were saved in the path library_name/data (e.g., keras/data)

 ####  3. Run Test Prioritization
-Execute the prioritization to rank all migrated test inputs.
+Execute the prioritization to rank all migrated tests.
 ```
 python run_tcp.py
 ```